UditSharma9999/Autoencoder/README.md

 reconstruction loss that penalizes the model when the reconstructions are different from the inputs.

 Autoencoders can have multiple hidden layers.
-In this case they are called <b>stacked autoencoders</b> s (or deep autoencoders).
+In this case they are called <b>stacked autoencoders</b> (or deep autoencoders).
 Adding more layers helps the autoencoder learn more complex codings.
 That said, one must be careful not to make the autoencoder too powerful.
 Imagine an encoder so powerful that it just learns to map each input to a single arbitrary number (and the